JONESBORO, Ark. – Reports released over the past several days by JPD vary from shooting incidents to aggravated assaults with knives.

 A male suspect alleged to have hit a woman in the mouth during an argument was arrested Thursday evening a short distance away, on foot.
 James Ingram, 27, of Pine Bluff, was arrested for misdemeanor battery – but also for possession of a firearm by certain persons, possession of marijuana – and theft by receiving, since the gun was stolen.

-A woman faces felony drug charges in addition to several misdemeanors after she’s alleged to have been driving while intoxicated and left the scene of an accident.
-Ashley Elizabeth Arnoult, 23, of Jonesboro, was arrested with methamphetamine, Xanax, suspected cocaine, and various other pills.
-She faces charges including felony possession, DWI-drugs, refusal to submit, leaving the scene of an accident, and hazardous driving.
+A woman faced felony drug charges in addition to several misdemeanors after she’s alleged to have been driving while intoxicated and left the scene of an accident.
+However, no charges were ever filed in the case.

 Reports released Monday